-The criteria for assessing the condition of land and structure upon adoption of this plan of management are shown in Table 4 and the interpretation of the condition of infrastructure in Table 5.
+The criteria for assessing the condition of land and structures upon adoption of this plan of management are shown in Table 4 and the interpretation of the conditions of infrastructure in Table 5.

-Table 4 Condition rating assessment criteria
+Table 4 - Condition rating assessment criteria

 Rating Descriptor Guide Residual Life as a % of Total Life Mean % age residual life 1 Excellent Sound physical condition.
 Asset likely to perform adequately without major work.
 Normal maintenance required >86 95 2 Good Acceptable physical condition, minimal short term risk of failure.
 Normal maintenance plus minor repairs required (to 5% or less of the asset) 65 to 85 80 3 Satisfactory Deterioration evident, failure in the short term unlikely.
 Minor components need replacement or repair now but asset still functions safely.
-Significant maintenance and/or repairs required (to 10-20% of the asset) 41 to 64 55 4 Worn Deterioration of the asset is evident and failure is possible in the short term.
+41 to 64 55 4 Worn Deterioration of the asset is evident and failure is possible in the short term.
 No immediate risk to health and safety.
 Significant renewal required (to 20 - 40% of the asset) 10 to 40 35 5 Poor Failed or failure is imminent or there is significant deterioration of the asset.
 Health and safety hazards exist which present a possible risk to public safety.
 Over 50% of the asset requires renewal <10 5

-Table 5 Condition of assets at Croquet Lawns
+Table 5 - Condition of assets at Bark Huts Reserve